Singapore factory activity rises 8.3% in December

 Get the insights delivered to your inbox.

+UOB senior economist Alvin Liew highighted in a research note that “recent data continued to signal persistence in global AI-related demand”, pointing to Taiwan’s sustained tech export acceleration to the US, as well as South Korea’s semicon exports hitting an all-time high of more than US$20 billion in December.

+The transport engineering cluster grew 19.9 per cent, supported by growth in the aerospace as well as the marine and offshore segments.

-Precision engineering grew 3.4 per cent in December on the year, on the back of growth from the precision modules and components segment.
+Precision engineering grew 3.4 per cent in December, on the back of growth from the precision modules and components segment.

 Meanwhile, general manufacturing remained unchanged.

-In contrast, the chemicals cluster declined 1.6 per cent year on year, with growth in the specialities and petroleum segments offset by declines in the petrochemicals segment.
+In contrast, the chemicals cluster declined 1.6 per cent year on year, with growth in the specialities and petroleum segments offset by a 23.2 per cent decline in the petrochemicals segment.

-Biomedical manufacturing tumbled 38.8 per cent, dragged by a contraction in the pharmaceuticals segment, which fell 69.7 per cent.
+Biomedical manufacturing tumbled 38.8 per cent, dragged by a contraction in the pharmaceuticals segment, which fell 69.7 per cent due to a diffferent mix of active pharmaceutical ingredients being produced compared to a year earlier.

 Decoding Asia newsletter: your guide to navigating Asia in a new global order.
 Sign up here to get Decoding Asia newsletter.
 Delivered to your inbox.
 Free.